 These World War I rotary engines had a unique operating characteristic.
 The engine crankcase and cylinders would rotate as one unit, while the crankshaft remained stationary.

-The weight of the spinning engine mass created a gyroscopic effect, which would impact the flying characteristics of the airplane.
+Although the often-repeated tales about the gyroscopic effects of rotating engines are sometimes exaggerated, it does impact the flying characteristics of the airplane.
 The induced torque effect into the airframe created

 a limitation for the rotary engines as aircraft grew in size requiring higher RPM and ever greater horsepower.

 The Sopwith F1 Camel